 The "Sugar-Free" Sugar Alcohols

-Sorbitol, maltitol, xylotol, and mannitol are sugar alcohols.
-These are usually made from sugar, and they frequently increase the blood sugar just as much as eating sugar does, whenever they are consumed.
-However, manufacturers make deceptive "sugar-free" claims about sugar alcohols, since these ingredients are not purely sugar anymore.
+Sorbitol, maltitol, and mannitol are sugar alcohols.
+These are usually made from sugar, and they frequently increase the blood sugar just as much as eating sugar.
+However, manufacturers make deceptive "sugar-free" claims about sugar alcohols, since these ingredients are not pure sugar anymore.
 While such sugar derivatives are technically "sugar free" when the manipulative word games are employed, they nonetheless remain dangerous for diabetics, who are the very audience that these gums are marketed to.
-The sugar-alcohol containing gums are also marketed to improve our dental health.
-The sugar alcohols are even more chemically processed than white sugar is; and thus much more foreign to a body by virtue of its artificial nature, so we have reason to believe that these forms of chemical-industry sugars may stimulate even more weight gain and inflammation than regular sugar.
+Let us not forget that the sugar alcohol containing gums are also marketed to improve our dental health.
+The sugar alcohols are even more chemically processed than white sugar is; and thus much more foreign to the body by virtue of its artificial nature, so we have reason to believe that these forms of chemical-industry sugars will stimulate even more weight gain and inflammation than regular sugar.
 All of the evidence points in this direction.
-These chemically-extracted sugar alcohols are documented to cause abdominal pains and diarrhea, whilst aggravating various health conditions, such as irritable bowel syndrome from the consumption of them.
+These chemically-extracted sugar alcohols are documented to cause abdominal pains and diarrhea, whilst aggravating various health conditions, such as irritable bowel syndrome.
 Therefore, the immune system takes a huge hit from exposure to them.
-The immune suppression that is caused by the heavy consumption of these alcohols will in turn cause greater yeast development in the body, which may ironically lead to cavities and allergies.
+This immune suppression will in turn cause greater yeast development in the body, which will lead to cavities and allergies.

 Instead of telling customers what they are really chewing, the phrase "gum base" is used to generalize a list of ingredients that is never actually published.
 As the name implies, it is the foundation agent of chewing gum.
 We have tried exhaustively to find exactly what modern "gum base" is made from.
-We found the following babble repeatedly regurgitated by all of the major gum companies.
-It was obviously meant to derail serious research:
+We found the following babble repeatedly regurgitated by all of the major gum companies and it was obviously meant to derail serious research.